kimberlyliang/STAT-4830-GOALZ-project/deliverables/reports/report-week11.md

 - Cohen’s Kappa: ~0.4878
 - Per-Class F1: Wake: 0.25, N1: 0.36, N2: 0.78, N3: 0.73, REM: 0.54

+### Non-Targeted One-vs-All Classifier
+Initially, we implemented a one-vs-all scheme for all classes.
+In this approach, each class was given a dedicated binary classifier.
+The idea was to provide independent binary signals for each sleep stage, which could be fused with the learned representations from our CNN+Transformer model.
+While this approach offered a richer set of class-specific features, the overall performance gains were insignificant.

+### Targeted One-vs-All Classifier for N1
+Given that the N1 stage consistently proved to be the most challenging, we refined our approach by applying the one-vs-all classifier exclusively to N1.
+This targeted implementation adds both a dedicated binary classifier and a residual head to produce a correction term specifically for the N1 logit.
+By focusing on the underrepresented and ambiguous N1 class, we observed more promising results in terms of improved discrimination, even though the overall impact was still an area for further tuning.

+### Performance Impact
+We managed to increase the f1 score for N1 from around 61 to around 65.
+Slight decrease in performance for W and a slight increase for some others, but overall this is a good direction.
+- Training Loss: ~0.2509
+- Validation Accuracy: ~86.73%
+- Macro F1 Score: ~82.61%
+- Per-Class F1: Wake: 0.80, N1: 0.65, N2: 0.90, N3: 0.90, REM: 0.86

+### More Features
+To further enrich our model’s representations, we incorporated additional engineered features derived from our previous work on the Anphy dataset (feature importane for specfic features was presented during blitz presentation).
+We implemented:
+-catch22 Features:
+  -A set of 22 features that capture various statistical and dynamical properties of the EEG signals.

+-Power and Spectral Density Features

+However, when trying to run this implementation on Colab the runtime kept disconnecting, which makes us think the computational burden is too high.
+We might try selecting fewer features to compute in the future.

 ## FUTURE WORK
 1. **Transition Constraints:** Integrate a Markov or HMM layer to penalize unlikely transitions, further refining N1 detection.